Best Debt Repayment Apps

 - Web access

 - Charts that show how your debt balance goes down over time if you follow a payment plan

 Pricing: The basic version is free.
 The pro version is $2 a month.

 Prism is all about helping you stay on top of your bills, prioritize your payments, and make progress on your financial goals.

 Simply download the app and connect your bills and your payment source.
 Prism then manages your payments for you, ensuring that you never miss a payment.

 Debt Manager and Tracker Pro

-The Debt Manager app boasts multiple features, including access to a summary of all your debt and outstanding balances in one place, plus any money owed to you.
+The Debt Manager app from Century Egg boasts multiple features, including access to a summary of all your debt and outstanding balances in one place, plus any money owed to you.
 You can track anything from standard debt such as loans and credit cards, microfinancing, P2P loans, and cash owed to individuals like your friends and family.